sirisian/ecmascript-types/memorylayout.md

 ## Bit-fields

 Integer members narrower than a byte — `uint.<N>` or `int.<N>` with `N` under `8` — pack into shared bytes rather than each rounding up to a byte, the way a C bit-field does. `@offsetBit(n)` places a member `n` bits from the start of the allocation, defining the bit order explicitly so a wire format is exact; members without `@offsetBit` pack consecutively from the current bit position.
+Automatic packing stops at the byte: a member 8 bits or wider never packs, so a `uint.<12>` occupies two bytes at its alignment unless `@offsetBit` places it, which is what a 12-bit wire format has anyway.
+The byte boundary rather than `bitLength` is the line, and explicit placement is the tool past it.

 ```js
 @packed